itasari/ai-llm-week-4-project/artifacts/plan.md

 The web page consists of the following sections:

 1. **Header**:
-   - Logo ("jive") positioned at the top left.
+   - Logo ("jive") positioned at the top center.
    - Navigation links ("Login" and "Sign up") on the top right.

 2. **Main Section**: